telerik/blazor-docs/components/grid/overview.md

 ## Filtering

 The grid can filter data automatically.
-You can read more about thsi feature in the [Filtering]({%slug components/grid/filtering%}) article.
+You can read more about this feature in the [Filtering]({%slug components/grid/filtering%}) article.

 ## Grouping